 Clayton is a very small town located in the state of Alabama.
-With a population of 2,225 people and just one neighborhood, Clayton is the 200th largest community in Alabama.
+With a population of 2,192 people and just one neighborhood, Clayton is the 200th largest community in Alabama.

-Telecommuters are a relatively large percentage of the workforce: 7.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Clayton is worth considering.

-Being a small town, Clayton does not have a public transit system used by locals to get to and from work.
+Clayton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Clayton is an extremely ethnically-diverse town.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Clayton include Irish, German, African, English, and French Canadian.
+Important ancestries of people in Clayton include Irish, German, African, English, and Italian.

 The most common language spoken in Clayton is English.
 Other important languages spoken here include Spanish and Italian.